 Lynch Comprehensive Cancer Research Center

-The Lynch Comprehensive Cancer Research Center (LCCRC) at Creighton University was formally established in 1984.
-The primary objective of the LCCRC was to conduct comprehensive research projects dealing with cancer of all anatomic sites.
-It’s primary objective is devoted to cancer prevention resulting from identification of hereditary cancer syndromes with particular attention given to surveillance and management programs melded to the natural history of these particular hereditary disorders.
+The Hereditary Cancer Center (HCC) at Creighton University was formally established in 1984.
+In 2021, the center was renamed the Lynch Comprehensive Cancer Research Center (LCCRC) in honor of Dr. Henry Lynch.
+The primary objective of the HCC was to conduct comprehensive research projects dealing with cancer of all anatomic sites.
+Now, the LCCRC's primary objective is devoted to cancer prevention resulting from identification of hereditary cancer syndromes with particular attention given to surveillance and management programs melded to the natural history of these particular hereditary disorders.

 The LCCRC has developed educational programs throughout the United States, portions of Canada, South America, Puerto Rico and in many areas of Europe and Asia, particularly Japan.
 The LCCRC has accumulated a registry of 1743 families with over 30,000 patients at risk.